I wish to decline a vaccination

 Most people will only need 1 dose, but some people who cannot have the routine vaccine for health reasons will need 2 doses.

 For more information on the Shingles vaccine and Shingles, please click here.
-To decline, please scroll down.

 The Autumn Booster will be available to all eligible patients from October 3rd (criteria found here)